-The Consumer Advisers at the Royal Adelaide Hospital (RAH) are senior hospital staff members and can help with any concerns or feedback you may have, including about our facility.
+The Consumer Advisers at the Royal Adelaide Hospital (RAH) are senior hospital staff members and can help with any concerns or feedback you may have.
 Your comments will be treated sensitively, confidentially, and anonymously if you wish.

 If you have any feedback about your stay or any other aspect of our care or service, we would love to hear from you.

 To speak with a Consumer Adviser at the Royal Adelaide Hospital, contact: